MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 **Bots\DialogAndWelcome.cs**

-`DialogAndWelcomeBot` extends `DialogBot` above to provide a welcome message when the user joins the conversation, and is what is called by `Startup.cs`.
+`DialogAndWelcomeBot` extends `DialogBot` above to provide a welcome message when the user joins the conversation, and is what is created in `Startup.cs`.

 [!code-csharp[On members added](~/../botbuilder-samples/samples/csharp_dotnetcore/43.complex-dialog/Bots/DialogAndWelcome.cs?range=21-38)]